openownership/openownership.beta/_visualisation/optional/colour.md

 ### Line Weight

-The Colour feature is best combined with the Optional Feature for Line Weight.
+The Colour feature is best combined with the [Optional Feature](/visualisation/optional) for [Line Weight](/visualisation/optional/weight).
 If doing so, the rules for drawing the line weight proportionally are applied to each half-arrow independently.

 ## Annotations

-You may choose also to colour your annotation text using your chosen colours.
+If using the [Optional Feature](/visualisation/optional) for [Annotation](/visualisation/optional/annotation), you may also choose to colour your annotation text using your chosen colours.

 ## Colours